randy-urriola/randy-urriola/README.md

 - :bookmark_tabs: Learning Angular.
 - :fire: Improving my knowledge in JavaScript.
 - :sparkles: Working on my personal proyects.
-- :telescope: Looking for some courses about framework and Back-End tech for learn.
+- :telescope: Looking for some courses about frameworks and Back-End tech for learn.
 - More Coming 🔜

 ## :large_blue_diamond: Extra things I do daily (or trying :sweat_smile:)